agda/agda/doc/user-manual/language/universe-levels.lagda.rst

   Setω`` (thus making Agda inconsistent) but otherwise leaves universe checks intact.

+.. _level-universe:

+* The option :option:`--level-universe` makes ``Level`` live in its own universe ``LevelUniverse`` and disallows having levels depend on terms that are not levels themselves.
+When this option is turned off, ``LevelUniverse`` still exists, but reduces to ``Set``.
+  Note : This option is currently not compatible with cubical primitives.

 .. _no_universe_check-pragma:

 * The pragma ``{-# NO_UNIVERSE_CHECK #-}`` can be put in front of a